PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Discussion

 $~$

-\textbf{Dropout:} Since many of our experiments use sparse data sets, over-fitting is a major concern.
-Periodically re-selecting the collocation points dramatically reduces over-fitting, and is one of the defining features of PDE-READ.
-However, we also tried dropout and batch normalization \cite{srivastava2014dropout}.
-Dropout is an interesting technique that randomly removes hidden units from the network during each forward pass.
+\textbf{Other Regularization Techniques:} Since many of our experiments use relatively small data sets, over-fitting is a major concern.
+Re-selecting the collocation points before each epoch dramatically reduces over-fitting, and is one of the defining features of \texttt{PDE-READ}.
+However, over-fitting training data is not a novel problem in the deep learning world.
+Many schemes already exist to limit over-fitting.
+One popular approach is dropout \cite{srivastava2014dropout}, which randomly removes hidden units from the network during each forward pass.
 A user-defined constant controls the proportion of hidden units that dropout removes.
-Dropout effectively reduces the network's size.
-Since small networks can not over-fit to the same degree as big ones, dropout limits over-fitting.
+Dropout reduces the network's size during training, and effectively forces the optimizer to optimize an entire ensemble of related networks (namely those networks we can obtain by removing a subset of the original network's neurons).
+Both of these effects limit over-fitting.
 Further, proponents of dropout argue that it makes the network more robust: The network can not rely on any one hidden unit (since dropout may remove that hidden unit on some forward passes).
 The network learns to give predictive results even when some hidden units are missing.

 $~$